vermeer-corp/.github/SECURITY.md

 ## Security point of contact

-We have a different contact email for each department prefix (examples: it, dlo, ats...)
+We have a different contact email for each department prefix

 | Prefix | Email |
 | --- | --- |